 - ¼ cup balsamic vinegar

 - Line a 9 x 13 or half sheet baking pan with parchment paper or foil, or spray with non-stick spray.

-- In a small bowl, thoroughly mix together apple butter and balsamic vinegar.
+- In a small bowl, thoroughly mix together ½ cup apple butter and ¼ cup balsamic vinegar.
 Set aside.

-- Open package of pork, rinse tenderloins, and pat dry.
+- Open the package of pork, rinse tenderloins if desired, and pat dry.

-- Season all sides of pork with salt and pepper as desired.
+- Season all sides of pork with salt and pepper to taste.

 - Brush or spoon balsamic apple butter glaze over all sides of the pork, trying to glaze them as evenly as possible.
 Keep about 4 tablespoons set aside to baste with later.